 For more information on how to interpret the chance of rain percentage, have a look at this blog: http://media.bom.gov.au/social/blog/209/right-as-rain-how-to-interpret-the-daily-rainfall-forecast/

 For some locations, the detailed forecast on the right side of the page is for an area, such as major metropolitan areas.
 So, we provide the average chance of rain across that whole area.

 On the short forecast on the left side, the percentage chance of rain is always for a single location within the larger area forecast, so it can be different.
 For example, the Sydney forecast is for the central business district which could be quite different to that of a suburb in western Sydney.

-The rainfall range helps to show how rainfall might vary according to the type of weather.
-Both numbers relate directly to a distinct chance of receiving that amount if it rains.
+The possible rainfall amounts help to show how rainfall might vary according to the type of weather in a given time period.
+Both numbers relate directly to a chance of receiving at least that amount of rain.

-The first number (5 mm in this example) represents a 50% chance of that amount occurring (that is, there is a 50% chance of getting 5 mm if it rains).
+The first number (5 mm in this example) represents a 50% chance of at least that amount of rain occurring.

-The second number represents a 25% chance of that amount occurring (that is, there is a 25% chance of getting 10 mm if it rains).
+The second number (10mm in this example) represents a 25% chance of at least that amount of rain occurring.

-On days where we expect showers or thunderstorms, the possible rainfall range might be quite large (for example, 5 to 30 mm).
-When steady rainfall is expected over a wide area, the range might be smaller (for example, 10 to 15 mm).
+On days where we expect showers or thunderstorms, the possible rainfall amounts might be quite different, for example, 5 to 30 mm.
+When steady rainfall is expected over a wide area, the possible rainfall amounts might be similar, for example, 10 to 15 mm.

 For more information, visit MetEye; the weather map system that enables you to look at weather forecast maps and tables in more detail.